 Rava-Ruska, found in the 17th century, is located about 50 kilometers (31 miles) northwest of Lviv.
 Before the Second World War slightly more than half of the population – at least 7,000 people – was Jewish.
 Poles accounted for approximately one-third of the population.
 Ukrainians made up about 15%.
 The majority of the Jews worked in wholesale and retail trade and as craftsmen.
 Only a small share of the Jewish population was active in the free professions (lawyers, doctors, etc.).
 German forces occupied Rava-Ruska in late June 1941.
 During the occupation the Germans created a big concentration camp where Soviet and French prisoners were detained as well as Jewish labor camp located 37 kilometers (23 miles) east of Rava-Ruska, in Velyki Mosty.

 The anti- Jewish Aktions in Rava-Ruska were carried out by the squad of Security Police from Sokal, with the assistance of the German Gendarmerie and Ukrainian policemen.
 In early July 1941, more than 100 Jews were arrested and shot as alleged Communists.The first Aktion took place on March 19, 1942, when approximately 1,000 Jews were arrested and deported to Bełzec.
-In late July 1942, a second anti- Jewish Aktion took place in the city during which 2,000 Jews were deported to Bełzec.
+In late July 1942, a second Aktion was carried out.
+During this Aktion another 2,000 Jews were deported to Bełzec.
 During the liquidation Aktion, wich took place on December 7– 11, 1942 at least 5,000 Jews were shot on the spot, 2,500 were deported to Bełzec in four trains.
-The final execution of the 300-400 remaining Jews took place around June 8–10, 1943.
-They were shot in a mass grave in the forest near the village.
+The remaining 1,200-1,500 Jews, including those who were transferred from the Velyki Mosty labor camp in May 1943, were shot around June 8–10, 1943.
+They were shot in a mass grave in the forest near the village of Borove.

 Do you have additional information regarding a village that you would like to share with Yahad ?